ellysh/bash-programming-from-scratch/manuscript/BashShell/command-line-interface.md

 ## Command Interpreter

-Interpreters work in two modes: non-interactive and interactive.
-In the first mode, the interpreter executes a program.
-The program is loaded from the disk into RAM.
-Then it is executed line by line.
+All interpreters have two working modes: non-interactive and interactive.
+When you choose the non-interactive mode, the interpreter loads the source code file from the disk and executes it.
+You do not need to type any commands or control the interpreter.
+It does everything on its own.

-In interactive mode, the user types a command in the terminal emulator window.
-After pressing the Enter key, the command is executed.
-The interactive mode of the interpreter is called [**command shell**](https://en.wikipedia.org/wiki/Shell_(computing)) or shell.
+When you choose the interactive mode, you type each command to the interpreter manually.
+If the interpreter is integrated with the OS and works in the interactive mode, it is called a [**command shell**](https://en.wikipedia.org/wiki/Shell_(computing)) or shell.

-A command shell is built into the operating system often.
-It provides access to the settings and functions of the OS.
-In Linux, the shell allows you to do the following actions:
+A command shell provides access to the settings and functions of the OS.
+You can perform the following tasks using it:

 * Run programs and system services.

+* Manage the file system.

 * Control peripherals and internal devices.

 * Access the kernel features.

 ### Demand of the CLI

 Why would somebody learn the command-line interface (CLI) today?
-It was created 40 years ago for computers that are thousands of times slower than today.
-The graphical interface has dominated PCs and laptops for a long time.
+It appeared 40 years ago for computers that are thousands of times slower than today.
+Then the graphical interface supplanted CLI on PCs and laptops.
+Everybody prefers to use GUI nowadays.

 The CLI seems to be outdated technology.
-This statement is wrong.
-There is a reason why Bash is included in all [distributions](https://en.wikipedia.org/wiki/Linux_distribution) of macOS and Linux.
-Windows also has a command interpreter [Cmd.exe](https://en.wikipedia.org/wiki/Cmd.exe).
-In 2006, Microsoft replaced it with the new interpreter [PowerShell](https://en.wikipedia.org/wiki/PowerShell).
-Think about this fact.
-The developer of the most popular PC operating system has created a new command shell.
-So, the CLI is useful after all.
+However, this statement is wrong.
+It should be a reason why developers include Bash in all modern macOS and [Linux distributions](https://en.wikipedia.org/wiki/Linux_distribution).
+Windows also has a command shell called [Cmd.exe](https://en.wikipedia.org/wiki/Cmd.exe).
+Microsoft has replaced it with [PowerShell](https://en.wikipedia.org/wiki/PowerShell) in 2006.
+Just think about this fact.
+The developer of the most popular desktop OS has created a new command shell in the 2000s.
+All these points confirm that CLI is still in demand.

 What tasks does the shell perform in modern OSes?
-First, it is a tool for [system administration](https://en.wikipedia.org/wiki/System_administrator).
-In addition to the kernel, the operating system consists of software modules: libraries, services and utilities.
-They have settings and special modes of operation.
-The regular user does not need most of the settings and modes.
-These are extra features.
-Therefore, the graphical interface does not give access to them.
+First of all, it is a tool for [system administration](https://en.wikipedia.org/wiki/System_administrator).
+The OS consist of the kernel and software modules.
+These modules are libraries, services and system utilities.
+Most of the modules have settings and special modes of operation.
+You do not need them in your daily work.
+Therefore, you cannot access these settings via GUI in most cases.

-If the OS fails, extra features are needed to recover it.
-Besides, the graphical interface often does not work in this case.
-That is why all recovery tools have a command-line interface.

-I> The Bash interpreter is integrated into Linux and macOS.
-The functions of these OSes are available through it.
-Bash does not work well with Windows.
-Instead, Microsoft offers its PowerShell shell.
-In this book, we study Bash.
+I> The Bash shell has good integration with Linux and macOS.
+You can access most OS functions using Bash there.
+However, it does not work with Windows smoothly.
+Microsoft offers you their own PowerShell.
+We study Bash in this book for two reasons.
 First, it is compatible with the POSIX standard.
 Second, Bash is more common than PowerShell.
-It is available on all modern OSes.
+You can use it on all modern OSes.

+If the OS fails, you need system utilities to recover it.
+They have a command-line interface because a GUI often is not available after the failure.

-In addition to administration tasks, a command interface is used when [connecting computers over a network](https://en.wikipedia.org/wiki/Remote_desktop_software).
-There are GUI programs for such connection: TeamViewer, Remote Desktop and others.
-But they require a stable and fast network connection.
+Besides the administration tasks, you would need CLI when [connecting computers over a network](https://en.wikipedia.org/wiki/Remote_desktop_software).
+There are GUI programs for such connection.
+The examples are TeamViewer and Remote Desktop.
+They require a stable and fast network connection for working well.
 If the connection is not reliable, these programs are slow and fail often.
-The command interface is not demanding to the quality of the connection.
-Even if it is slow, the remote computer will receive and execute the command.

-Knowledge of the command interface is useful not only for administrators but also for regular users.
-It is much faster to perform daily tasks with the command shell.
-These are examples of the tasks:
+The command interface does not have such a limitation.
+The remote server receives your command even if the link is poor.

+You can say that a regular user does not deal with administration tasks and network connections.
+Even if you do not have such tasks, using command shell speeds up your daily work with the computer.
+Here are few things that you can do more effective with CLI than with GUI:

 * Operations on files and directories.
 * Creating data backups.
 * Downloading files from the Internet.
 * Collecting statistics about your computer's resource usage.

-Let's look at an example.
-Suppose you rename files on the disk.
+An example will explain the effectiveness of CLI.
+Suppose you rename several files on the disk.
 You add the same suffix to their names.
-It is easy to do with the [Windows Explorer](https://en.wikipedia.org/wiki/File_Explorer) for a dozen files.
-But what happens if there are thousands of files?
-Renaming with Explorer would take the whole day.
-You can solve this task with the shell by launching a single command.
+If you have a dozen of files, you can do this task with [Windows Explorer](https://en.wikipedia.org/wiki/File_Explorer) in a couple of minutes.
+Now imagine that you should rename thousands of files this way.
+You will spend the whole day doing that with the Explorer.
+If you use the shell, you need to launch a single command and wait for several seconds.
+It will rename all your files automatically.

-The file renaming example showed the strength of the CLI that is scalability.
-Scalability generally means that the same solution handles both small and large amounts of input well.
-In the case of a shell, the solution is a command.
-It is equally fast at handling ten and a thousand files.
+The example with renaming files shows the strength of the CLI that is scalability.
+Scalability means that the same solution handles well both small and large amounts of input data.
+The solution implies a command when we are talking about the shell.
+The command renames ten and a thousand files with the same speed.

-Knowledge of the command interface would be helpful for any programmer.
-When developing a complex application, he has to modify many files.
-There are GUI editors to work with source code.
-But sometimes, the same change should be made in several files.
-For example, there is changing the header with the license information.
-Working with the editor is inefficient in this case.
-Command-line utilities solve this task much faster.
+Experience with the command interface is a great benefit for any programmer.
+When you develop a complex project, you manage plenty of text files with the source code.
+You use the GUI editor to change the single file.
+It works well until you do not need to introduce the same change in many files.
+For example, it can be the new version of the license information in the file headers.
+You waste your time when solving such a task with the editor.
+Command-line utilities make this change much faster.

-Command-line skills are needed to run compilers and interpreters.
+You need to understand the CLI to deal with compilers and interpreters.
 These programs usually do not have a graphical interface.
-They are run from the command-line.
-You should pass the names of the source code files to a compiler.
-There can be many files.
-Thus, GUI cannot handle them well.
+You should run them via the command line and pass the names of the source code files.
+The reason for such workflow is the poor scalability of the GUI.
+If you have plenty of source code files, you cannot handle them effectively via the GUI.

-There are special programs to work with source code.
-Such a program is called [**integrated development environments**](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE).
-It compiles your source code files through a graphical interface.
-But IDE is just a wrapper over the compiler command-line interface.
-When you press a button in the IDE window, it calls the compiler.
-If you need to change the compiler's options, you should deal with its command-line interface.
+There are special programs to edit and compile source code.
+Such programs are called [**integrated development environments**](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE).
+You can compile a big project using IDE and its GUI.
+However, IDE calls the compiler via the command line internally.
+Therefore, you should deal with the compiler's CLI if you want to change its options or working mode.

-If you are an experienced programmer, the command-line will help you develop helper utilities.
-The fact is that an application with a text interface is faster and easier to write than one with a GUI.
-The speed of development is important when solving one-off tasks.
+If you are an experienced programmer, knowing the CLI encourages you to develop helper utilities.
+It happens because writing a program with a command interface is much faster than with a GUI.
+The speed of development is essential when solving one-off tasks.

-Suppose that you have a task.
-You can solve it by repeating the same action many times.
-In this case, calculate how much time you need to do manual work and how much time you need to write a utility for automation.
-Writing a utility with a graphical interface is long.
-Solving the task on your own will be faster.
-But if you apply the command-line interface, it will be more profitable to automate the task.
-This way, you save time and eliminate errors that are typical for manual work.
+Here is an example situation when you would need to write a helper utility.
+Suppose that you have to make a massive change in the source code of your project.
+You can do it with IDE by repeating the same action many times.
+Another option is to spend time writing a utility that will do this job.
+You should compare the required time for both ways of solving your task.
+If you are going to write a GUI helper utility, it takes more time than for a CLI utility.
+This can lead you to the wrong decision to solve the task manually using the IDE.
+Automating your job is the best option in most cases.
+It saves your time and helps to avoid mistakes.

-Whether the command-line interface is worth learning is up to you.
-I have only given examples from practice.
-They show the usefulness of this skill.
-Switching from a graphical interface to a command-line interface is hard.
-You have to re-learn many of the things that you are used to doing through Windows Explorer.
-But once you get the hang of the command shell, your productivity will surprise you.
+You decide if you need to learn the CLI.
+I have only given few examples when it is beneficial.
+It is hard to switch from using a GUI to a CLI.
+You have to re-learn many things that you do with Windows Explorer regularly.
+But once you get the hang of the command shell, your new productivity will surprise you.